15th Canadian Light Horse: Early history

 On 3 July 1905, the 15th Light Horse was authorized for service and commanded by its founder, Colonel James Walker.
 Its regimental headquarters was at Calgary, and its A Squadron was also established there; B Squadron was set up at Macleod; C Squadron at High River; and D Squadron at Cochrane.

 On 1 April 1906, the regiment's D Squadron was separated to form The Alberta Rangers (later the 23rd Alberta Rangers).

 In 1907, an independent troop of the 15th Light Horse was established in Red Deer, Alberta.
 On 1 April 1910, this unit became the Red Deer Independent Squadron.
 On 15 January 1913, the independent squadron became part of the newly raised 35th Central Alberta Horse.

+Donald Smith, 1st Baron Strathcona and Mount Royal, was offered the appointment of Honorary Colonel of the regiment in September 1909.
+The appointment was made official as of 24 November 1909.

 Great War

 At the start of the First World War, the 15th Light Horse was one of 6 cavalry regiments from across Western Canada to provide detachments that helped recruit the 6th Battalion (Fort Garrys), CEF for service with the first contingent of the Canadian Expeditionary Force.
 The other detachments were provided from the 34th Fort Garry Horse (now The Fort Garry Horse), the 20th Border Horse (now part of the 12th Manitoba Dragoons), the 18th Manitoba Mounted Rifles, the 32nd Manitoba Horse (now part of The Fort Garry Horse) and the 22nd Saskatchewan Light Horse (now part of The North Saskatchewan Regiment).

 On 15 March 1915, the 12th Regiment, Canadian Mounted Rifles was authorized for service, and on 8 October 1915, the regiment embarked for Great Britain.
 On 3 February 1916, the regiment's personnel were absorbed by the Canadian Cavalry Depot, CEF, to provide reinforcements to the Canadian Corps in the field.
 On 5 April 1918, the 12th Regiment, Canadian Mounted Rifles was disbanded.